 The thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001, and February 26, 1993, will benefit from the memorial to their loved ones.
-This project will also benefit the thousands of visitors to the Memorial and Memorial Museum, providing them with an Amended Partial Action Plan 12 approved by HUD 9/24/10 revised 3/12/12 Page 5 of 14 opportunity to honor those who were killed in the attacks.
+This project will also benefit the thousands of visitors to the Memorial and Memorial Museum, providing them with an opportunity to honor those who were killed in the attacks.
 The Memorial and Memorial Museum will foster greater public awareness of the events of February 26, 1993, and September 11, 2001, and the impact on the victims' families, survivors, area residents, New York City, and beyond.
 This project will also benefit businesses, workers, and residents throughout Lower Manhattan and will contribute to the overall economic recovery of Lower Manhattan and New York City, including low and moderate income persons.